Pecacheu/Arduino-Theme-Negative/README.md

 On Mac OS X, this is usually `Macintosh HD/Applications/Arduino.app (Right-click and select "show package contents") /Contents/Java/Lib`.
 On Windows, the path should be `C:\Program Files (x86)\Arduino\lib`.
-3. **REPLACE THEME FOLDER**
+3. **REPLACE THEME FOLDER**<br>
-You should find a file called `"theme"` in your lib folder.
+You should find a file called `theme` in your lib folder.
 Delete this, and replace it with the new theme folder you downloaded.

 That's it.
 You've installed a new arduino theme!